 Check for Rose Bush Diseases

-Common rose bush diseases show distinct signs that help identify the problem.
+Common rose bush diseases show distinct symptoms that help identify the problem.
 Several diseases cause cankers on the stems, which may appear as ovals that are sunken or shriveled, although specific diseases can affect how the cankers look.
-Signs also include dying canes, defoliation and changes in leaf appearance.
-Fungicides can be used to treat fungal issues, and pruning out the damaged parts and keeping leaves dry can also be successful approaches to disease treatment.
+Symptoms also include dying canes, defoliation and changes in leaf appearance.
+Fungicides can be used to treat fungal issues, although they're most effective when applied as a preventive and not a curative, and pruning out the damaged parts and keeping leaves dry can also be successful approaches to disease treatment.

-The fungal disease black spot causes major defoliation in the fall and is identified by cankers, cane die-back and circular black spots on leaves.
+The fungal disease black spot can cause major defoliation and is identified by cankers, cane die-back and circular black spots on leaves.
 Powdery mildew results in curled, twisted young leaves with purple coloring and eventually causes white, powdery fuzz to grow on the leaves.
 Fungal botrytis blight, sometimes called gray mold, often affects dying tissue in moist, wet conditions, producing gray, fuzzy mold on the plant.
 Rose mosaic is a viral disease that creates yellow, wavy lines on leaves of many varieties and often stunts growth.
+Rose rosette is another viral disease, causing excessively thorny canes and thick flushes of growth at the ends of stems.
+Viral diseases cannot be cured and they can spread from plant to plant, so if your rose succumbs to a virus, it's best to discard the plant.

 Check for Rose Bush Pests